flattr/developers.flattr.net/content/button/index.md

 ### Browser support

 The buttons should support all modern browsers like the latest version of Firefox, Safari and Chrome and also Internet Explorer 8 and newer.
+It will degrade nicely in older browsers like Internet Explorer 7 – it will just not show.